oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/2-integration/integration.md

 - Access Type = *Public gateway*
 - *Save / Test / Save* until 100%

-Before we can proceed with configuring the remaining three connections we need to wait for the script build.sh (Terraform) from the previous lab (provisioning the components) to finish (approx 30 minutes).
+**NOTE: Before we can proceed with configuring the remaining three connections we need to wait for the script build.sh (Terraform) from the previous lab (provisioning the components) to finish (approx 30 minutes).**

 ### G. StreamInputBucket
 You will need to get values from your environment: